aaron-c-jones/aaron-c-jones.github.io/_posts/2018-04-10-aaron-jones-world-population.md

 ![](/images/2018-04-10-aaron-jones-world-population_files/figure-markdown_github/unnamed-chunk-7-1.png)

 Lastly, I've visualized the populations of all countries in 2010 in a map-based scatterplot.
 The larger the point, the larger the population.
 The points representing the two largest countries, China and India, dominate.
-What this visualization drives home is how big the difference is between the populations of China and India, and that of the US, which is the third most populous country in 2010.
+What this visualization drives home is how big the difference is between the populations of China and India, and that of the US, which was the third most populous country in 2010.

 ![](/images/2018-04-10-aaron-jones-world-population_files/figure-markdown_github/unnamed-chunk-8-1.png)